GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### For all its power, the computer is a harsh taskmaster.
-Its programs must be correct, and what we wish to say must be said accurately in every detail.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *Alan Perlis*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts